abstractFlo/atlas-docs/installation/docker-template.md

 ### **Resources**

 This folder will be bundled by Rollup to ES6 on Server/Client side.
 Inside the directory you can create folders as many as you want.
-Your builded resources lives inside **BUILD\_DIR\_RESOURCE**.
+Your builded resources lives inside **ATLAS\_BUILD\_OUPUT**.

 #### package.json